SĀPH (Suction Activated Patent Hemostasis)

 Simplicity that reduces staff time

-• Fewer nurse adjustments required
+• Designed for fewer nurse adjustments required

 Patient and clinical advantages